manikandaraj-T-N/Simpleform-HTML-CSS/README.md

 ## Contact

-If you have any questions, suggestions, or would like to report a bug, please feel free to contact Manikandaraj via [manikandarajnataraj@gmail.com].   (or)
+If you have any questions, suggestions, or would like to report a bug, please feel free to contact me via [manikandarajnataraj@gmail.com].   (or)

   [![linkedin](https://img.shields.io/badge/linkedin-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/manikandaraj-t-n-834189173/)